Pompelmo/teamGurren/pydoc_source/rank_aggregation.rst

 .. method:: Rank_aggregator.mc4_ranker(alpha=0.05)

-    Aggregate the ranks usaing the mc4 method, *alpha* is the precision measure Returns a list where the first elem is a the aggregated list and the second is the position.
+    Aggregate the ranks usaing the mc4 method, *alpha* is the significance level.
+    Returns a list where the first elem is a the aggregated list and the second is the position.

 .. method:: Rank_aggregator.bba_par_ranker(N_ite=1,estimator=Rank_aggregator.mean)